NOAA-PMEL/OAPDashboard/README.md

 # OAPDashboard
 The Upload Dashboard for the Ocean Acidification Project.

+This project is derived from the Upload Dashboard of the Surface Ocean Carbon Atlas (SOCAT) Project.
+The link to the SOCAT Upload Dashboard is maintained so as to easily incorporate updates from that project.
+However, this dashboard will diverge from the SOCAT dashboard as this project incorporates profile data, trajectory-profile data, more data types, and different requirements on uploaded data.

 #### Legal Disclaimer
 *This repository is a software product and is not official communication of the National Oceanic and Atmospheric Administration (NOAA), or the